je-nunez/create_and_analyze_HAR_HTML_archive/README.md

 The Python module for the `Selenium Web Browser` automation, like, e.g., by:

+    pip  install  selenium

+Or with Anaconda distribution of Python:

     conda install --channel https://conda.anaconda.org/chen selenium

 The `BrowserMob Proxy` is also necessary, since it caches all the